OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 ## Recommended approach - create a cloned instance

 The recommended approach is to create a cloned instance, upgrade that instance, and test out the new functionality with any integrations.
 From there, you can migrate over to the cloned instance or do an in-place upgrade of your existing instance and use the cloned instance to test future upgrades.
+This provides the means to test an upgrade without affecting your CI/CD pipeline.

 ### Overview